Skip to main content

 Tuna Stove and a Handcrafted Wooden Chair on a Day Trip

-Sometimes the best outdoor trips are the simplest ones.
-No multi-day expedition, no complex meal prep — just a short hike, a good seat, and a warm meal straight from the can.
-On this day trip through the Bergisches Land, I kept things minimal and tried a technique that works surprisingly well: heating tuna directly in its own can and using the leftover heat to brew coffee.
+Sometimes the best trips are the simplest.
+No multi-day adventure, no elaborate prep, just a short hike, a good seat and a warm meal straight from the can.
+On this day trip through the Bergisches Land I tried a technique that works surprisingly well: heating tuna right in the can and using the residual heat to brew coffee afterwards.

 Tuna can with onions and knife – the ingredients